riyagolani/partypicasso/README.md

 # PartyPicasso
-Party Picassos is your one-stop platform for exploring and attending a diverse range of exciting events happening around you.
+Party Picasso is your one-stop platform for exploring and attending a diverse range of exciting events happening around you.
 Whether you're looking for vibrant music concerts, engaging seminars, cutting-edge tech fairs, or lively community gatherings, Party Picassos has something for everyone.

 ## Effortless Browsing and Booking: